CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 able to connect to it.

-### Check your login and password
+### Check the RabbitMQ login and password

-By default, when you install RabbitMQ, it creates the first user with login "guest" and password "guest".
+By default, when you install RabbitMQ, it creates a first user with login "guest" and password "guest".
 You can only use this default login if you connect to RabbitMQ locally (from localhost).
 If you connect from a remote host, the "guest/guest" login does not work.
 Therefore, if you install RabbitMQ and Yothalot on different machines,